 Catholics in rural areas tend to be more devout than those in urban areas.
-Many urban Catholics attend church services only during the most important holidays - Easter and Christmas -
+Many urban Catholics attend church services only during the most important holidays - Faster and Christmas -

-and for weddings, baptisms, and funerals (see p.
-3-4 of Family and Kinship).
+and for weddings, baptisms, and funerals (see Family and Kinship).
 By contrast, in rural areas, residents attend church regularly and celebrate Catholic holy days with elaborate religious processions and festivals.